Workplace Etiquette

 Getting a Raise

 It’s important to have a good grasp of workplace etiquette if your goal is to get a raise or promotion.
-If you’re new to your position, there is already an opportunity to grow and learn in your new role.
-It’s typical to be in a position for a year or more (usually 3-5 years) to give yourself enough time to excel and prove yourself in your position.
+It’s typical to spend the first year learning the ins and outs of your role through a full business cycle.
+By years three to five, you've given yourself time to grow, show measurable impact, and often excel in your position.
 Depending on the company, the timeline may differ.

 Here are some tips as you position yourself to make the ask: